 The Ahlsten Foundation Scholarship

-The Ahlsten Foundation Scholarship is awarded to graduating high school seniors at Richmond High School in California.
+The Ahlsten Foundation Scholarship began in 2018 by awarding scholarships to graduating high school seniors at Richmond High School in California.
 This school is unique in that 75% of the student base is "socioeconomically disadvantaged", with 54% designated as "English learners".
 It is at this school that we want to offer opportunity to meet the astounding potential of those selected as Ahlsten Scholars.
+In 2019 we expanded our scholarship into two more schools: San Marin High School and El Cerrito High School.
 Students are recognized for their academic excellence, their character, and their commitment to making a significant impact on their schools and communities.

 Meet an Ahlsten Scholar